Automating SolarEdge Power Limiting with Home Assistant

 automation:

-- id: solaredge_limit_production
+- id: solaredge_dynamic_power_limiting

 trigger:

-- platform: numeric_state
+- condition: numeric_state

-entity_id: sensor.electricity_meter_energieproductie
+entity_id: sensor.solaredge_i1_ac_power

-above: 0.5
+above: 50

 action: